Skip to primary navigation Skip to content Skip to footer

 2. Kaumauli’I Highway, Hawaii Route 50, running 33 miles from Lihue to the Pacific Missile Range Facility (just west of Kekaha), and named after Kauai’s last reigning chief.

-Naturally, your best bet is to go through Kapaa town as early or as late as possible, but it’s inevitable—we alll get stuck in Kapaa traffic from time to time.
+Naturally, your best bet is to go through Kapaa town as early or a late as possible, but it’s inevitable—we alllllllget stuck in Kapaa traffic from time to time.
 The best way to approach it is to get zen, accept the things we cannot change, recline the seat a notch, and throw on a good podcast.

 As a general Kauai vacation strategy, just try to minimize the number of times you pass through Kapaa.
 If you’re going to be up north for the day, stay up north for the day; if you’re south for the day, stay south.
 Don’t be fooled by mileage because the twenty-two-mile roundtrip from north Kapaa to Lihue and back midday can easily take two hours, and that’s just one example.